jmcglone/jmcglone.github.io/_posts/2019-02-16-Performance-optimization-contest-1.md

 Because things that I will present can be easily found on the web, I will not explain it in very details.
 Yo can read more about Sieve of Eratosthenes on the [wikipedia](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes).

 1. Limit loop16 (loop on the line# 16) to run until sqrt(8192) - 2.6x speedup.
+That requires to move counting it in a separate loop.
 2. Do not mark even numbers and iterate only through the odd numbers - 2.3x speedup.
-3. Move counting out of the outtermost loop (i.e. put it in a separate loop) - no speedup.

-All optimizations combined can be found on my [github](https://github.com/dendibakh/dendibakh.github.io/tree/master/_posts/code/PerfContest/1/sieve.c).
+Source code with both optimizations combined can be found on my [github](https://github.com/dendibakh/dendibakh.github.io/tree/master/_posts/code/PerfContest/1/sieve.c).

 And of course there was a [submission](https://github.com/dendibakh/dendibakh.github.io/tree/master/_posts/code/PerfContest/1/sieve_constexpr.c) that utilized C++ constexpr feature and just printed correct answer in the runtime.